-Andrea Burkhart – Secretary
+Andrea Burkhart – President

 Andrea Burkhart is a seasoned non-profit leader with 15 years experience in program and organizational development, leading intersectoral collaborations, and engaging stakeholders toward systems change.
 She has an undergraduate degree in Anthropology and is nearing the completion of a Master of Public Health degree.

 Matt is a seasoned non-profit professional with over ten years of experience working with various organizations across Alberta.
 Having recently completed is Master’s of Public Administration in Singapore, he now is working in clean energy policy and disaster risk reduction.

 Lisa Nghiem – Treasurer

 Lisa was first introduce to accounting when she was starting her first semester in business school.
 She attended her first accounting course and thought…this is very strange but so very interesting.
 Debits and Credits?
 T Accounts?
 Her first accounting job in public practice really change her view on accounting.
 Her passion has grown rapidly since then and led her to purse a CPA designation.
 She has worked in many different industries including real estate, manufacturing, construction and oil & gas.